ylkael/csc-user-guide/docs/cloud/pouta/adding-images.md

 ![Image upload dialog](/img/horizon-image-upload-dialog.png)

+In this dialog, we have filled in an example.

+- The **Image Name** will be _Alpine-linux_.
-In this dialog, for example, we are creating an image called _Alpine-linux_.
-You can optionally add an **Image Description** for the image, if you need it for your reference.
-Due to security concerns, we support image uploads only via your local machine, and image upload via public URLs is disabled.
+- You can optionally add an **Image Description** for the image, if you need it for your reference.
+- Due to security concerns, the only **Source Type** that is enabled is image uploads via your local machine.
+Image upload via public URLs is disabled.
 In this example, we have thus selected an image we want to upload from our local machine via the **Browse** button.
 In this example, our image is an ISO image, so we have selected that in the **Format** drop-down menu.
-All remaining fields other than **Image Sharing \| Visibility** can keep their default values.
-In the **Image Sharing \| Visibility** checkbox, please make sure that you have set the visibility of the image as _Private_.
+- In the **Image Sharing > Visibility** checkbox, please make sure that you have set the visibility of the image as _Private_.
 It is not possible for normal users to create public images due to security reasons.
 In case you attempt to upload an image and set its visibility as _Public_, you will get an error message.
-Setting your image visibility to _Private_ will make your uploaded image private to your particular OpenStack project, and only the members of your project can access it.
+Setting your image visibility to _Private_ will make your uploaded image private to your particular OpenStack project, and only the members of your project will be able to access it.
+- All remaining fields can be kept with their default values.

 ## Sharing images between Pouta projects